MarinoTolj/azil_za_zivotinje/README.md

 ## Introduction

 The app allows users to view and adopt pets, donate to the shelter, and receive notifications about adoption events and other updates.
+You can view the App here: [azil-za-zivotinje.vercel.app](https://azil-za-zivotinje.vercel.app/).
 The app is build with:

 - [React](https://github.com/facebook/react)
 - [Vite](https://github.com/vitejs/vite)